patrickfuchs/buildH/paper/paper.md

 - continuous integration through tests,
 - and documentation [https://buildh.readthedocs.io/](https://buildh.readthedocs.io/).

 Some notebooks are present on the the github repository which explain how `buildH` works and how to analyze the data produced.
-In case of trouble, any user can post an issueon the GitHub section.
+In case of trouble, any user can post an issue on the GitHub section.

 `buildH` is available in the Python Package Index (PyPI) as well as in the Bioconda repository.
 All versions of the software are archived in the Zenodo repository ([https://zenodo.org/record/4792443](https://zenodo.org/record/4792443)) and in the Software Heritage archive (???).